Liu-Junyan/cq_backend/README.md

 # CQ Backend

-A Kotlin application to serve CQ_HTTP bot, which publishes status of Hololive livestreams.
+A Kotlin application to serve CQ_HTTP bot, which publishes status of livestreams.

 ## Getting Started